 Yes, you can make this beef stew in the slow cooker.
 That's how I used to make this stew before I got my Instant Pot!
 There are a few small changes to the recipe below:

-- Use meat that has been completely thawed before cooking.
+-Use meat that has been completely thawed before cooking.

-- You do not need to add beef stock to the slow cooker because the water from the beef and the vegetables will cook out and create a nice broth.
+-You do not need to add beef stock to the slow cooker because the water from the beef and the vegetables will cook out and create a nice broth.
+You can always add stock at the end of cooking, but I would wait until the stew has fully cooked.

+This Instant Pot Beef Stew is really good right out of the Instant Pot or slow cooker.
+However, you could add fresh herbs to the top like parsley, oregano, or chives.
 I also like to serve mine with a dollop of sour cream.
 It adds a nice creaminess to the stew and also helps cool the stew off a bit since it's nice and hot when served.

 This Instant Pot Beef Stew can be stored covered in the fridge for up to 5 days.
 I would not recommend freezing this recipe because of the potatoes.